sap-tutorials/sap-build-process-automation/tutorials/spa-order-management-int-2-automation/spa-order-management-int-2-automation.md

 primary_tag: software-product>sap-build-process-automation
 ---

-# Automate the extraction of Order Details in Order Management Application
+# Automate the Extraction of Order Details in Order Management Application
 <!-- description --> Automate the extraction of order details and product's details in Order Management application.

 ## Prerequisites
-- You have completed the first exercise: [Capture Order Management Application Using the Recorder for SAPUI5](irpa-order-management-int-1-recorder)
+- You have completed the first exercise: [Capture Orders Management SAP UI5 Application Using Recorder](spa-order-management-int-1-recorder)

 ## You will learn
-  - How to build an SAP Build Process Automation automation to extract data from an SAPUI5 screen.
+  - How to build a SAP Build Process Automation automation to extract data from a SAPUI5 screen.
   - How to get the header and line items data of a table.
   - How to use sub-automations.